polkadot-fellows/RFCs/text/0101-xcm-transact-remove-max-weight-param.md

 But this does not actually change the security considerations, as can be seen below.

-When using `weight_limit = Unlimited`, the weighing happens after decoding the inner `call`.
+With the new `Transact` the weighing happens after decoding the inner `call`.
 The entirety of the XCM program containing this `Transact` needs to be either covered by enough bought weight using a `BuyExecution`, or the origin has to be allowed to do free execution.

 The security considerations around how much can someone execute for free are the same for both this new version and the old.
 In both cases, an "attacker" can do the XCM decoding (including Transact inner `call`s) for free by adding a large enough `BuyExecution` without actually having the funds available.

-In both cases, decoding is done for free, but execution fails early on `BuyExecution`.
+In both cases, decoding is done for free, but in both cases execution fails early on `BuyExecution`.

 ## Performance, Ergonomics, and Compatibility